ethersphere/bee-docs/docs/working-with-bee/configuration.md

 Use this command to specify which Bee Clef address is used if you have imported multiple keys into Bee Clef.

 :::warning
-If you have multiple addresses imported into your instance of Bee Clef, you must specify your address for each node, including the first one, as addresses may been re-ordered during import.
+If you have multiple addresses imported into your instance of Bee Clef, you must specify your address for each node, including the first one, as addresses may be re-ordered during import.
 :::

 #### --cors-allowed-origins